AnyChart/docs.anychart.com/Graphics/Overview.md

 GraphicsJS [supports legacy browsers including IE6+](Browser_Support).

-GraphicsJS API is very convenient to use.
-Our [API](https://api.anychart.com/{{branch-name}}/anychart.graphics) is very concise and provides chaining support, which makes it possible to use a dozen lines of code where other libraries require a hundred.
+GraphicsJS API is very convenient to use. {api:anychart.graphics}GraphicsJS API{api} is very neat and provides chaining support, which makes it possible to use a dozen lines of code where other libraries require a hundred.

 GraphicsJS is built on a very reliable technology, Google Closure, just like Google Mail, Google Calendar, Google Drive, and so on.